-- the amount of money you owe; - the name of the original creditor with whom you incurred the debt; - that unless you dispute the validity of the debt, or any part of the debt, within 30 days of the date you receive the notice, the debt will be assumed to be valid you.
+Contact the debt collector in writing to request that they stop calling you.
 Make sure to include a statement that your letter is not meant in any way to acknowledge that you owe this or any other sum of money.
 Send your letter via certified mail, return receipt requested.
 Remember, though, stopping the contact does not stop the debt collection activities.
 The debt collector can still send negative information to the credit reporting agencies, sue you in court, and garnish your wages or file a lien against your property if a judgment is issued by the court.